Can Chickens Eat Kiwi? Nourish Your Flock with This Fruit!

 Conclusion

 Kiwi fruit is recommended as an occasional diet.
 So, serve it sparingly in limited amounts.
 Thoroughly wash them to remove dirt, dust, and pesticide residues.
-I prefer serving Kiwis in chopped pieces to prevent choking issues.
+I prefer serving them in chopped pieces to prevent choking issues.
 It will make digestion easier for chickens.

 Samee Ullah